Skip to Content

 Healthcare prices have gotten absolutely insane in the United States.
 If you don’t have health insurance, or if your insurance isn’t very good, you may be forced to pay out of pocket.
 Clinics can charge hundreds of dollars to simply check out a minor injury or run a simple blood test.
 Prescription prices are getting out of hand as well.

-Every year, many Americans file bankruptcy just because of medical bills.
+Every year, many Americans file for bankruptcy just because of medical bills.
 This is something that just doesn’t happen in many other countries.
 If you can’t afford healthcare, you may simply have to go without.
 A minor problem can quickly turn into a life or death situation if left untreated.

 Luckily, visiting a Tijuana clinic is a cheap and easy experience.
 Prescription medications are also available for a fraction of the cost of the US.
 Dental work is affordable as well.
 If you require more significant treatment, it is available at a much more reasonable cost than the US.